 The Department of Chemistry is approved by the Committee on Professional Training (CPT) of the American Chemical Society (ACS).
 The department consists of five full-time faculty members representing the five major sub-fields of chemistry: analytical chemistry, biochemistry, inorganic chemistry, organic chemistry, and physical chemistry.
 All chemistry majors choose one of four emphases: biochemistry, business, research, or secondary education.
 Students complete 23 credits of common core courses plus additional courses specific to the emphasis.
-Our CH121-General Chemistry course serves approximately 250 students per year, including students majoring in chemistry, biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
+Our CH121-General Chemistry course serves approximately 200 students per year, including students majoring in chemistry, biology, nursing, elementary education, athletic training, physical education, psychology, and exploratory studies, inter alia.
 Our CH224-Inorganic Chemistry and CH301/302-Organic Chemistry courses each serve approximately 50-65 students per year, primarily chemistry and biology majors.
 In the decade from 1994 to 2004, approximately nine majors per year graduated with chemistry degrees.
-The number of graduates has grown over the past three years to 12 in 2005, 15 in 2006, and 12 in 2007, in part due to our new science center.
+Since 2004, the number of majors has risen steadily to nearly double that number today, in part due to our new science center.
 Slightly fewer than half of our graduates pursue advanced degrees.

 The Department of Chemistry resides in the 83,000-square-foot Leighty-Tabor Science Center, which opened in the spring 2002 semester.
 We also joined Midwestern University in a dual-acceptance pre-pharmacy agreement.
 In terms of curriculum, our most recent initiatives have been in course delivery, specifically the Block CH121, designed for students with limited chemistry backgrounds, that meets five days a week for half the semester.
 The block concept was extended to our CH203/205-Essentials of Organic and Biochemistry service course during the spring 2005 semester.
 Beginning with the fall 2005 semester, we instituted a math proficiency requirement for CH121 enrollment.
+Beginning in 2008, ACS-CPT modified the curricular requirements necessary for program approval.
+A review of our curriculum indicates that our current curriculum meets the modified ACS-CPT requirements.
+Also in 2008, working in cooperation with the staff of Staley Library, we added two new resources for students to use in research: ACS Web Editions and SciFinder Scholar.
+ACS Web Editions allows students to search 34 ACS journals online.
+SciFinder Scholar allows students to search a multitude of scientific journals in all areas of science.
 In terms of staff, the department was reduced from 5.5 FTE to 5 FTE beginning in the fall 2004 semester.